 - Engage with the ATO and organise a payment plan.
-Consulting a tax debt negotiation specialist to help develop and present a repayment plan to the ATO will be invaluable in helping you reduce overall tax debt.
+Consulting a tax debt negotiation specialist to help develop and present a repayment plan to the ATO will be invaluable in helping to reduce overall tax debt.

-- Boost your cash flow.
+- Boost cash flow.
 Managing cash flow is critical when keeping up with debt repayment obligations.
 Inconsistent cash flow continues to be a major pressure point for businesses, contributing to issues such as:

-Cash flow can be managed with:
+Cash flow can be managed with Business Finance

 How Tax Assure and Earlypay together can help businesses pay down debt